 If you Google fish pie, most recipes have a potato top.
-YUM!
-Delish!
-But oh gosh I love me some pastry.
+But gosh we love some pastry.
 So let’s put the potato inside instead.
 If that doesn’t suit you, ignore the pastry part of this recipe, and put mashed spuds on top.
-I’ve used corn, but if you love peas then use them instead.
+I’ve used corn in this recipe, but if you love peas then use them instead.
 Hence the ‘No Rules’.
 This is a very forgiving recipe.

-Use: a firm white fish (like Monk, Ling, Red Cod, Elephant or Gurnard) and smoked fish of your choice.
-The smoked fish is optional but I do think it makes the dish.
+Use: a white fish (like Monk, Ling, Red Cod, Elephant or Gurnard) and smoked fish of your choice.
+The smoked fish is optional but we do think it makes the dish.

 - 1 Onion, finely diced